 land, a wide variety of food crops are grown in The Gambia.
 However,

-due to inadequate storage and handling
+due to inadequate storage and handling facilities and limited

-making fish available to consumers, especially those living in rural
+fish available to consumers, especially those living in rural

 areas.
 The market for cured / smoked fish is expanding, although

 inadequate market information and low level of organisation among

 With a growing urban population and a large tourism industry,

-and drink products, which could be supplied using processed
+and drink products, which could be supplied using processed local

-are also a potential market and are already being supplied by a number
+a potential market and are already being supplied by a number

 of food and drink processing companies based in The Gambia.